wwDotnetBridge

 .NET Interop for Visual FoxPro made easy

 Do you need to access .NET code from Visual FoxPro 9?
-Then let wwDotnetBridge help you to interface with just about any .NET component from your FoxPro code.
+Then check out wwDotnetBridge and get ready to interface with just about any .NET component from your FoxPro code.

-• Requires no COM Registration for .NET Objects
+• Requires no COM Registration for .NET objects instantiation

 • Create types with parameterized constructors